Welcome to today's edition of the Rush 24-7 podcast.

 You need to take a hard look at what's happening in Greece.

-We have the largest debt crisis in the history of the world, right here in the United States of America.
+We have the largest debt crisis in the history of the world right here in the United States of America.

-It's our future if we keep Democrats and their Union stormtroopers in power.
+It's our future if we keep Democrats and their union stormtroopers in power.

 I mean, Chris Christie is a model.

-Orin Hatch is in trouble.
+Oren Hatch is in trouble.

 And that to me is totally understandable.

-We're gonna gotta get involved.
+We're going to got to get involved.

-And a lot of young buck conservatives are getting involved this time when they show up to support them.
+And a lot of young Buck conservatives are getting involved this time when they show up to support them.

-Oh, I find a dandy.
+Oh, I find a daddy.

-Or crying out loud, the objective here is to find out what this woman's qualifications are, find out what's in her mind.
+Or crying out loud, the objective here is to find out what this woman's qualifications are.

-Well what what do we hope to get?
+What do we hope to get?

-What is there to gain by any and Lindsay Gramnisty's doing the same thing as hatch?
+What is there to gain by any?

-I don't even think she should be uh should be confirmed.
+I think she should be confirmed.

-What do we think is gonna happen?
+What do we think is going to happen?

 Who are we trying to impress here?